evil-mad/robopaint/README.md

 ### Project installation
 1. Pull down/clone your fork of the RoboPaint repository with git (or just download a zip of the files).
 2. In your terminal/command line interface, go to that folder and run `npm install`
  * This will run through all the required module dependencies and install/build them to the best of its ability.
- * This will also run a script to rebuild `serialport` for node-webkit.
-This script only works on Linux / Mac / Unix.
-The script will prompt you for you archetcture, select `1` for a 32 bit system or `2` for a 64 bit system.
-If the script has errors file an issue.
+This will by default build `serialport` for node, but we actually need it built for node-webkit.
+Next, we'll fix that!
-* If the script fails or you are running Windows, navigate to the new `node_modules/cncserver/node_modules/serialport` folder, and run `node-pre-gyp build --runtime=node-webkit --target=0.10.5 --target_arch=ia32`, for a 32 bit system or `node-pre-gyp build --runtime=node-webkit --target=0.10.5 --target_arch=x64` for a 64 bit system, substituting your target node-webkit version.
+3. Once that's completed successfully, navigate to the new `node_modules/cncserver/node_modules/serialport` folder, and run `node-pre-gyp build --runtime=node-webkit --target=0.10.5 --target_arch=ia32`, substituting your target node-webkit version.
+Currently not supporting x64 builds.
  * For Windows, if you have multiple versions of Visual Studio, use the flag `--msvs_version=2012`, substituting the version of Visual Studio you'd like to build with.
  * For the moment, the default build is put into the wrong folder.
 Rename/move the folder from `serialport/build/v1.4.6/Release/node-webkit-v0.10.5-darwin-x64` to where it claims to be looking for it (usually replacing `v0.10.5` with `v14`).
 This should be fixed soon.
  * If there are build issues here, the problems may be many and varied, and almost always have to do with either the [node-serialport](https://github.com/voodootikigod/node-serialport) or [nw-gyp](https://github.com/rogerwang/nw-gyp) projects.
 4. That's it!
 You should now be installed and ready to hack.
 To update CNC server just run `npm install cncserver` from the project root and it should pull from the latest master.

 ### Running RoboPaint from source
 * On Linux from RoboPaint root, I simply run `nw ./`, and console output is piped to the terminal as the main program window opens.
 * On Windows, in the command window from `C:\nw`, I just run `nw C:\robopaint`, or just drag the folder to the executable.
 * On Mac put `/Applications/node-webkit.app/Contents/MacOS` or the directory to node-webkit in your path.
 Then run `node-webkit ./` from the RoboPaint root directory.
 * I also highly recommend setting the `package.json` toolbar flag to `true` for far easier debugging.